 A number of nations, New Zealand included, approved an addition to the convention - the Kyoto Protocol - in 1997.
 The Kyoto Protocol established legally binding emissions targets for industrialised countries and created innovative mechanisms to assist these countries in meeting these targets.
-New Zealand's emission target is zero (Kyoto Protocol Reference Manual on Accounting of Emissions and Assigned Amounts).
-This means that New Zealand is aiming to stabilise its greenhouse gas emissions to its levels in 1990 and this must be achieved, on average, over the period 2008-2012.

-National context
+3.4 National context